 If your business doesn’t have much wiggle room for unanticipated expenses, working capital can act as a sort of cash cushion or emergency fund that helps ensure that your business can deal with the unexpected.

 Types of Working Capital Loans

 Working capital business loans come in many different forms.
-Which type of loan is right for your business will depend on your needs and financial situation.
+Which kind of loan is right for your business will depend on your needs and financial situation.

 In this section, we’ll cover the most common types of working capital loans and compare the eligibility requirements and rates for each, so you can start deciding which type of loan is right for you.

 Installment loans (sometimes known as term loans) are issued to borrowers in one lump sum.
-Borrowers are then expected to pay back the sum, plus interest, in regular, fixed installments.
+Borrowers are then expected to pay back that amount, plus interest, in regular fixed installments.

 Installment loans are a great choice for established businesses looking for long-term loans to finance working capital.
-There are many online or alternative installment lenders that offer quick application processes and competitive rates for working capital terms loans.
+Many online or alternative installment lenders offer quick application processes and competitive rates for working capital terms loans.

 The Small Business Administration (SBA) is a government organization that assists businesses in part via a number of loan programs.
 The most popular is the 7(a) loan, which can be used for many business purposes, including working capital.
 The SBA guarantees a portion of your loan, so if you don’t have the collateral necessary to get a low-cost loan on your own, a 7(a) loan is a very good option.